-Regular ticket office hours are Monday through Friday, 12:00 p.m to 4:00 p.m.
-Day-of-game tickets may be purchased at all ticketed UCA athletic venues up to one hour before basketball and baseball games and three hours before each football games.
+Regular ticket office hours are Monday through Friday, 12:00 p.m to4:00 p.m.
+Day-of-game tickets may be purchased at all ticketed UCA athletic venues up to 1 hour before basketball and baseball games and at football games three hours before each game time.

-Members of UCA's faculty/staff may receive up to four complimentary general admission tickets to each UCA-sanctioned ticketed event.
+Members of UCA's faculty/staff may receive up to five complimentary general admission tickets to each UCA-sanctioned ticketed event.
 Faculty and staff tickets can be picked up ahead of time or at the game before each game.
 To pick up tickets at the game, present your UCA identification to the ticket office.